Homeschoolers have a reputation for frugal living, and we’re all for ways to save money – especially at our homeschool conference!

 1. Register at the earlybird rate!

-One exception to paying at the door is if you want our vendor-hall-only passes, which are $20 per family.
-Those are available only at the door (no online registration forms).
+One exception to paying at the door is if you want our vendor-hall-only passes, which are $25 per family.

 Use with caution, though, as some people have found shopping the vendor hall only without access to the workshops can be a little overwhelming!

 2. Carpool and share lodging with friends.

 If your friends or extended family are coming, do everything together as much as possible!
 Join our Facebook event page and see whether any of your friends are also planning to attend.

 Parking is limited, so share cars if you can to save money.

 3. Consider purchasing workshop recordings in advance.

 If you pre-order all our conference workshop recordings in advance, you get a special discount!

 If you prepay before 5 p.m.
 March 30, you can save substantially by avoiding at-the-door prices.